 The best way to know for sure if you’re pregnant is to take an at-home pregnancy test or call your doctor.
 (Keep in mind that even if you have implantation symptoms, it takes a few days for enough hCG to build up to turn a test positive.)

-The “two week wait” — the time between ovulation and when you can usually get a positive pregnancy test — can test all your patience.
-Keep paying attention to you and your body, find some activities you particularly enjoy to take your mind off the wait, and know that you’re going to be an amazing parent.
+The “2-week wait” — the time between ovulation and when you can usually get a positive pregnancy test — can test all your patience.
+Keep paying attention to yourself and your body, find some activities you enjoy to take your mind off the wait — and know that you’re going to be an amazing parent.